GoogleContainerTools/skaffold/docs/content/en/docs/pipeline-stages/builders/docker.md

 {{% readfile file="samples/builders/local-full.yaml" %}}

-## Dockerfile in-cluster with Kaniko
+## Dockerfile In-cluster with Kaniko

 [Kaniko](https://github.com/GoogleContainerTools/kaniko) is a Google-developed open source tool for building images from a Dockerfile inside a container or